cassaundra/groupname/README.md

 ## Usage

-To build and run, use `cargo run --release -- names.txt`.
+To build and run, use `cargo run --release -- names.txt 3`.
 Or, run a compiled binary with `groupname names.txt`.

 Use `--length n` for lengths longer than 1.
 For example, `--length 2` would produce buckets like `[Ic-Qu]`.